Two sightseeing helicopter tours landed at the bottom of the Grand Canyon West

 There's more to the Grand Canyon than just looking out over the edge.
 In fact, you can explore the Grand Canyon landscape in a variety of unique and exciting ways.
 From helicopter tour with landings on the very bottom, the world-famous Skywalk Bridge, sightseeing on the Grand Canyon Railway, shopping at the Grand Canyon Village, and stunning hiking and camping opportunities, there is no shortage of activities at the South Rim, West Rim, or North Rim.
 No matter which region you'll be visiting, you can use this list to find things to do at the Grand Canyon.

 Many first-time visitors to the Grand Canyon may not realize that there are three distinct regions available to the public: The South Rim, the North Rim, and the West Rim.
-Use this list to determine which area you'd like to visit, and the fun things to do at the Grand Canyon at each location.
+Once you determine which area you'd like to visit, you can find plentiful activities and fun things to do.

-• Grand Canyon Railway: If you plan to visit the Grand Canyon South from the Williams, Arizona area, you can travel aboard the Grand Canyon Railway and see the magnificent Southwest Desert scenery along the way!
-There are six different cars available, ranging in amenities and luxuries, including glass-topped observation cars!
+• Grand Canyon Railway: If you plan to visit the Grand Canyon South from the Williams, Arizona area, you can travel aboard the Grand Canyon Railway and see the magnificent Southwest Desert scenery along the way.
+There are six different cars available, ranging in amenities and luxuries, including glass-topped observation cars.

-Things to Do at the Grand Canyon West Rim
+Things to Do at the Grand Canyon West

 • Helicopter Landing at the Bottom: The West Rim is the only region where you can experience a helicopter landing on the Grand Canyon floor.
 You can stand beneath the massive canyon walls, watch the Colorado River pass you by, and take truly incredible pictures!